A Stiff Breeze

 Massless Speakers Part 3

-Dr. David M. Tombs is in the theory section as the designer of a corona wind loudspeaker in the UK in 1955.
+Dr. David M. Tombs was the designer of a corona wind loudspeaker (ion speaker) in the UK in 1955.
 This design was never patented or commercialised but was demonstrated at the Imperial College, London, and at the AES in New York.
-A small article by Tombs appeared in Nature in 1955 and Electronics in 1957.
+An article by Tombs appeared in Nature in 1955 and Electronics in 1957.
+No doubt inspired by earlier works and patents of the 1920s Tombs went on to develop, research and improve the device in detail.
+It was the first widely demonstrated corona discharge based design.

-Early in its development the American Gerald Shirley from Televex was involved in the project, focusing on trying to commercialise the design.
-He authoured a few more larger articles in Radio and Television News (1956), the JAES (1957) and Radio-Electronics (1957).
-However it does seem that it never came to pass as a product for sale.
+Early in its development the American Gerald Shirley was involved in the project, focusing on trying to commercialise the design.
+He authored a few more larger detailed articles in Radio and Television News (1956), the JAES (1957) and Radio-Electronics (1957).
+However it never became a product for sale.

-Gerald Shirley did get exclusive rights to the speaker for manufacture by Televex Co. in the US as well as applying for a patent on it.
-No patent exists though, so it looks like it wasn't pursued to being granted.
+Gerald Shirley did get exclusive rights to the speaker for manufacture by his company Televex Co. in the US.
 Tombs had been involved in a wide variety of other technology developments before this and went on to pursue his career in a different direction (at Hoover) afterwards.
+Neither inventor patented the device.
 The book Acoustics and Vibrational Physics (1966) did feature a section on it as did Electroacoustics (1970).
-For further technical research on it the paper by Matsuzawa 1973 is detailed about a speaker based on Tombs' design.
+For further technical information on it the paper by Matsuzawa 1973 is detailed about a speaker based on Tombs' design and the thesis by Sterba 1991 does further work.

 A corona wind loudspeaker